-Allowance for doubtful receivables consists of the charge on account of the provisions created during the year against doubtful debtors.
-Allowance for doubtful receivables increased by '53 million (\$0.85 million) between two periods.
+Allowance for doubtful receivables/advances consists of the charge on account of the provisions created during the year against doubtful receivables/advances.
+Allowance for doubtful receivables/advances decreased by ₹79 million (\$1.19 million) between two periods primarily on account of reduction in provision for doubtful advances.